-During Centralized Telephone Programming, the display phone at extension 10 or 11 takes on the characteristics of telephone being programmed, including any System Programming settings and lines assigned to the phone.
-Make sure the programming phone is as large as the largest phone in the system, because an MLS-18D phone cannot program an MLS-34D phone and an MLS-12D phone cannot program an MLS-18D phone.
+During Centralized Telephone Programming, the display phone at extension 10 or 11 takes on the characteristics of the telephone being programmed, including any System Programming settings and lines assigned to the phone.
+Make sure the programming phone is as large as the largest phone in the system, because an MLS-18D phone cannot program an MLS-34D phone and an MLS-12D phone cannot program an MLS-18D phone or an MLS-34D phone.